-Debra Lilley is a Senior Lecturer in Design and Programme Director for the MSc Design & Innovation for Sustainability.
+Debra Lilley is a Senior Lecturer in Design.
 She has an MRes in Innovative Manufacturing, Sustainability and Design and completed the 1st UK PhD in Design for Sustainable Behaviour, an emerging field of research seeking to reduce the environmental and social impacts of products by moderating users’ interaction with them.

 Debra has extensive knowledge and experience of applying user-centred sustainable design methods and tools to generate behavioural insights to drive design development of less-resource intensive products.
 Her current research focuses on design for sustainable behaviour and product lifespan extension specifically, and the sustainable design agenda more broadly.